 What is Accreditation?

-What are the main benefits of an accredited homeschool program?
+What are the main benefits of accredited Christian schools?

 Another key benefit is so other people or organizations know the student completed a quality educational program.